BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 .. hint::

-    For an improved view deactivate the solid or minimize the opacity (double-click on the number of the object to change the opacity: **Parameter Panel** → **Setup Panel** → **Display**).
+    For an improved view of the reconstruction result deactivate the solid or minimize the opacity (double-click on the number of the object to change the opacity: **Parameter Panel** → **Setup Panel** → **Display**).

 .. _AdvancedSubsubsection:

 Advanced
 ^^^^^^^^

-By marking **Only selected objects** you can include chosen objects of your assembly in the simulation.
+By marking **Only selected objects** you can include chosen objects of your assembly in the CT simulation.
 That means the selected objects rotate and the others do not.

 .. note::

    To do this, you should select the corresponding components in the :ref:`Parameter Panel <ParameterPanel>` beforehand.
 Select a single object by clicking on it.
-   Select two or more by holding down the :kbd:`Ctrl` key and clicking on the other components to be included in the simulation.
+   Select two or more by holding down the :kbd:`Ctrl` key and clicking on the other components to be included in the CT simulation.
    The components are selected when they are highlighted in blue.

 * **Direction** is used to choose between clockwise or counterclockwise direction.
 * **Scattering** is used to choose between off or McRay scatter-attitude.
-* **Interval [°]** sets the interval for using the same scatter image (to save some time by not recalculating for each projection).
+* **Interval [°]** sets the interval for using the same scatter image (to save computing time by not recalculating the scatter contribution for each projection).

 .. _FeldkampSubsection:

 Feldkamp
 --------

-Set the parameters for reconstruction on the second tab - the :guilabel:`Feldkamp` (:numref:`modules-cttfeldk`).
+Set the parameters for the reconstruction on the second tab - the :guilabel:`Feldkamp` (:numref:`modules-cttfeldk`).
 Check the **Run Feldkamp** box on the first page - the :guilabel:`Setup` - to start reconstruction automatically after the necessary data has been acquired.

 .. _OptionsSubsubsection: